-How much is invested in 529 college savings plans?
+How much is invested in 529 savings plans?

-What role do mutual funds play in 529 college savings plans?
+What role do mutual funds play in 529 savings plans?

-When an investor invests in a 529 plan, she or he must select an investment vehicle from among those offered by the plan.
-Upon making a selection, the investor’s 529 account proceeds are invested in such a vehicle.
-Mutual funds are the most commonly used investment vehicles in college savings plans.
-At the end of December 2005, 96 percent of 529 savings plan assets were invested in mutual funds.
+When an investor invests in a 529 savings plan, she or he must select an investment vehicle from among those offered by the plan.
+Upon making a selection, the investor’s 529 account proceeds are invested the vehicle selected.
+Mutual funds are the most commonly used investment vehicles in 529 savings plans.

 What is the tax treatment for 529 plan contributions and earnings?

 While there is no federal income tax deduction for contributions to Section 529 plans, a number of states allow residents who participate in their own state’s plan to claim a partial or full state income tax deduction on contributions.
-Because prepaid plans have no earnings, this issue is only relevant for savings programs.
+Because prepaid plans have no earnings, the tax treatment of earnings is only relevant for 529 savings programs.
 Earnings on 529 savings plans grow tax-free.
 Earnings withdrawn from 529 savings plans to pay for qualified education expenses are free from federal tax.
-In addition to this favorable treatment under federal law, some states provide residents with a tax break on those earnings distributions from their state’s 529 savings plans that are used to pay qualified in-state college expenses.
+In addition to this favorable treatment under federal law, some states provide residents with a tax break on those earnings distributions.

-Currently, almost all states and the District of Columbia offer 529 savings plans.
+Currently, almost all states and Washington, DC, offer 529 savings plans.
 Each state with an existing plan offers various investment options specifically designed to save for education expenses.
-Participants may transfer 529 assets from one state’s plan to another or among various plans with the same state, tax-free, once every 12 months (additional transfers may be subject to federal taxation).
+Participants may transfer 529 assets from one state’s plan to another or among various plans within the same state, tax-free, once every 12 months (additional transfers may be subject to federal taxation).
 Determining which plan to invest in will depend on individual circumstances, taking into account several factors associated with the programs, such as fees, expenses, investment options, and performance.
 In addition, investors should consider their state tax consequence inasmuch as investing in the plan offered by an individual’s own state might lower that individual’s state income tax burden, depending on the laws of the state.
-Also, some states may provide additional benefits (e.g. account fee reductions or waivers) to their state’s residents.
+Also, some states may provide additional benefits (e.g., account fee reductions or waivers) to their state’s residents.

 Who can contribute to 529 plans?